RU-System-Software-and-Security/CovTesting/Figure 4 and figure 8/README.md

 - Step 0: dependencies.

-We use [clevenhans](https://github.com/tensorflow/cleverhans) to construct attacks, and use [adversarial-robustness-toolbox](https://github.com/IBM/adversarial-robustness-toolbox) to do adversarial training.
-You can install the required dependencies according to the [requirements.txt](https://github.com/Jethro85/AETesting/blob/master/requirements.txt) file.
-What's more, the models and the datasets we use during our experiments are shared through: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing.
+The models and the datasets we use during our experiments are shared through: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing.
 Please download them and put them under the 'data' folder.
 You can train your own models and attack them and test the attack and coverage according to the following steps.

 - Step 1: Attack the models